 It’s also, from my perspective, a view into a world I know little about but want to see: Mexican soccer, in this case the second division there.
 Drug war or not, I want to learn Spanish and head south.

 The series opens with a local club, Dorados, last place in the second division.
 The chairman decides to make a bold move and bring in as manager one of the sport’s true icons.
 The question is, of course, which version of the man will they get?
 The sweet and sentimental, the crazy, the passionate, the genius, the maddening, the inspiring?

-- He gives a passionate and humble speech about his love of the game and the city, and about the admittedly great work he had done as manager — at an event held in his honor to which he was hours late, without a phone call, leaving everyone wondering if he would even show up.
+- He gives a passionate and humble speech about his love of the game and the city, and about the admittedly great work he had done as manager — at an event held in his honor for which he was hours late, without calling or notifying anyone, leaving everyone wondering if he would even show up.

 - Another passionate speech after a tough loss in a big game, congratulating his players and spewing expletives about the referee.
 He had spent that game in the stands after getting a red card in the previous game.

 - He’s overweight, crushed by arthritis, cursed wildly by opposing fans, but hugs players, dances with staff, and rapturously celebrates a goal he scores in training.